 Congratulations to the following HHS students, who, because of their hard work and dedication to

-Congratulations to the following HHS students, who, because of their hard work and dedication to academic growth during the month of November, were recognized by their teachers:
+Congratulations to the following HHS students, who, because of their hard work and dedication to academic growth during the month of December, were recognized by their teachers:

-Lauren Schwab, Social Studies
+Luis Schmitt, Social Studies

 Way to go, Polar Bears!
 We are so proud of and grateful for your work.